 AA Battery Length

 A standard AA battery — from Duracell, Energizer, and Amazon Basics sold at every CVS, Walmart, and grocery store across America — measures exactly 50.5mm (5.05 cm) in total length per IEC 60086 international battery standards.
-This places a AA battery almost exactly at the 5 cm mark — one of the most universally owned and precisely standardized 5 cm references in any American household.

 How big does 5 cm look like in the most electrically charged reference?
 Pull a AA battery from any remote control, flashlight, or kitchen junk drawer in your home.
 That cylindrical cell from the flat negative end to the button positive terminal is almost exactly 5 cm of the most widely distributed and household-essential measurement reference in America.